Code-Institute-Submissions/serendipity/README.md

 - It's easy to navigate throughout the site
 - The navbar is sticky, the user never lose their way.

+xx - as a user, I want the ability to click on the navigatiobar, so that I can have access to the sections of the website such as # About, Gallery...

+- As a user I want to see imageas load quickly so I can see what

+as  a user when I scroll down the page I want the navbar to stick so that I can

+ as a user I want the navbar to highlight the page that I'm on fg
 Returning Visitor goals;
 -Returning  visitor can quickly see if there is a special offer on and get hold of the contact information straight away since you can find it on every page and also a contact link in the navbar.